ethyca/fides/clients/README.md

 Available commands that exist for every workspace are defined in the root `turbo.json` file, while commands unique to a specific workspace are defined in the `turbo.json` file within the workspace.

-Each command maps to the npm command with the same name in the nearest `package.json`, moving up the working dir, ending at `clients/package.json`.

-It's also important to use the turbo command because, as you see in the `turbo.json` files, we've defined some dependencies and caching details on some turbo commands.
+It's important to use the turbo command because, as you see in the `turbo.json` files, we've defined some dependencies and caching details on some turbo commands.